-The prestigious Silk Card offered by the Royal Bank of Scotland-owned UK private bank is exclusive to Coutts clients only – including the Queen.
+The prestigious Silk Card offered by Coutts, a private bank and wealth management division of the Royal Bank of Scotland, is available to Coutts clients only – which includes the Queen.
 The card starts with about a $26,000 monthly credit limit, although this may differ depending on the bank’s personal assessment of your finances.

-The Silk Card has an annual fee of $456 that’s waived if you spend above $65,225 in your card membership year.
+The Silk Card has an annual fee of over $450 that’s waived if you spend more than around $65,000 in your card membership year.
 With this card, you can expect a host of insurance, travel lounge and Priority Pass perks, luxury brand offers, concierge services and exclusive memberships with hotels, airlines, jet and cruise companies.

 5. Sberbank Visa Infinite Gold Card

 If being crafted from solid gold isn’t quite enough, throw in .17 carats worth of diamonds (totalling 26 stones to be precise) and some mother-of-pearl.
 Issued by Kazakhstani outfit Sberbank to only 100 of its top clients, this Visa Infinite Gold card reportedly costs around $100,000 upfront.
 Of this money, about $65,000 is an account fee, and around $35,000 goes to the account’s opening credit.Aside from the pleasure of owning a solid gold status symbol, cardholders enjoy above $250,000 life insurance coverage, exclusive concierge services, VIP access at some of the world’s finest golf courses, luxury vacations and fast-track immigration treatment in hundreds of airports globally.